PART III: AFTER THE UNSEALING OF THE BLACK MAGE

 (A/N: Zero gets some exclusive dialogue here.
 Alpha notes that they can finally take on Will face-to-face.
 Beta adds that it had taken quite a while for them to reach this moment and asks Alpha if he’s nervous.
 Alpha admits that he is, as he’s gone through the cycle of brainwashing so many times at Will’s hands.
 However, he notes that he’s not alone now, to which Beta agrees and says that they’ll always be together.)

-(A/N: The Adversary’s choice to save Tana here strongly ties into the events of the Morass storyline, especially with the idea that Tana had been suicidal for a long time before meeting Jean.
+The Adversary’s choice to save Tana here strongly ties into the events of the Morass storyline, especially with the idea that Tana had been suicidal for a long time before meeting Jean.
 By now, the Adversary has had a significant glimpse of Tana’s life.
-They’ve seen the tragic way in which she was forced to kill Aeona, believing that she’d gone mad with power and needed to be put down, only to find that in doing so, she lost not only her sister, but her freedom as well.
+They’ve seen the tragic way in which she was forced to kill Aeona, only to find that in the end, she lost not only her sister, but her freedom as well.

 They’ve also seen the way that the price of her resistance to the Overseers led to a lifetime of excruciating pain, as well as the fact that for the entirety of her life, she’s been used and exploited by everyone around her - first by the Overseers, then Hekaton, and now the Black Mage.
 All the while, she’s kept losing everything and everyone who matters to her, and at this point, she’s lost so much that there’s no one left in her life who still cares about her.